RobinV1/robinv1.github.io/_pages/cv.md

 Full CV can be found here.

 ## Job Experience
-PhD Candidate at Erasmus School of Economics, 2024 - Current
+PhD Candidate at Erasmus School of Economics, 2024 - Present
 Research Assistant at Erasmus School of Economics, July 2023 - July 2024 & December 2021 - June 2022

 ## Education